wdi-sf-jan-2014/notes/action_mailer/ActionMailer.md

 The idea of email originated in the early 60s, way before the world wide web.
 Our forebearers just figured out how to connect computers - now what?
 Send messages!

 Various forms of one-to-one electronic messaging were used in the 1960s.
 People communicated with one another using systems developed for specific mainframe computers.
-As more computers were interconnected, especially in the US Government's ARPANET, standards were developed to allow users of different systems to e-mail one another. **SMTP** grew out of these standards developed during the 1970s.
+As more computers were interconnected standards were developed to allow users of different systems to e-mail one another. **SMTP** grew out of these standards developed during the 1970s.

 **Simple Mail Transfer Protocol (SMTP)** is an Internet standard for electronic mail (e-mail) transmission across Internet Protocol (IP) networks.